ZahraKhatibi/Simple-Twitter/README.md

-# README for SQL Database Management System
+# SQL Database Management System

 This is a simple SQL-like Database Management System (DBMS) implemented in C++.
 It provides basic functionalities for managing a database, including INSERT, SELECT, DELETE, and UPDATE operations.
 The system uses text files to store and manipulate data.